 Growing Alstroemeria has sometimes been looked down upon in gardening circles, but I can't understand why.
 Alstroemeria look lovely, are good value, and keep going long after more conventionally proper things have run out of steam.

-If you have a greenhouse, alstroemerias are well worth growing inside, too.
-Pot them up into generous five-litre pots and keep them frost-free.
-Once they start to shoot in early spring, feed and water them well.
-You should then have flowers to pick from early May (earlier with extra heat), right through the summer into the autumn.
+If you have a greenhouse, it is well worth growing alstroes inside too.
+Pot them up into generous 5 litre pots and keep them frost free.
+Once they start to shoot in spring, feed and water well and they’ll give you an almost continual flower harvest.
+Pull from the root and they will continue to flower for months